redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 **VMD Name**

-The name of the VMD being generated
+The name of the VMD being generated.

 **Generate VMD**

-Generates the VMD
+Generates the VMD.

 **Remove/Add Addresses**